 Does Blue Cross Blue Shield Cover Treatment for Alcohol Addiction?

-Blue Cross Blue Shield does offer coverage for treatment of alcohol related problems in both group and individual policies.
+Blue Cross Blue Shield encompasses many different providers across the country, and each provider's coverage is a little bit different.
+Many do offer coverage for treatment of alcohol related problems in both group and individual policies.
 Group plans often offer coverage similar to hospital stays for medical issues.
 Each policy will have individual limits, co-pays, deductibles and maximums per day and per stay.
 These limits will vary depending on the policy and the state.
 Coverage can also vary depending on the treatment program.
-If the program is considered in-network coverage will be higher than for programs that are deemed out-of-network.
+If the program is considered in-network, coverage will be higher than for programs that are deemed out-of-network.

 Type of Rehabs Will Blue Cross Blue Shield Pay For